jarokaz/tpu-gke-sandbox/examples/README.md

 The sample demonstrates how to configure and run a job that pretrains [1B parameter Maxtext LLM](https://github.com/google/maxtext) using the [C4 dataset](https://www.tensorflow.org/datasets/catalog/c4).

-This sample is located in the `maxtext_single_slice` folder.
+This sample is located in the `maxtext` folder.
 Make sure to execute all commands  from this folder.

 ### Get cluster credentials